Patchouli Essential Oil:

 The Asians used patchouli essential oil to treat hair problems (dandruff, oily scalp) and skin conditions.
-With time its medical properties saw it spread to Europe and other parts of the world.
-In traditional Chinese medicine it has been used for both internal and external applications, to help with treating colds, nausea, diarrhea dermatitis, abdominal pain and fever.
+In time, its medical properties spread to Europe and other parts of the world.
+In traditional Chinese medicine it has been used for both internal and external applications.
+For example, helping treat colds, nausea, diarrhea dermatitis, abdominal pain and fever.
 However, we do not recommend ingestion of any essential oil.

 The substantial period when it rose to fame was in the 1960s.
-This time it was one of the most expensive essential oils ever, as a pound of Patchouli was worth a pound of gold.
-Some of the scent characteristics one may use to describe this scent can sometimes be indicated as a “manly” aroma, with a touch of woody, sweet and spicy notes to round out the most prolific scents.
+At this time, Patchouli was one of the most expensive essential oils ever.
+Specifically, a pound of Patchouli was worth a pound of gold.
+Scent characteristics one may use to describe this scent can sometimes be indicated as a “manly” aroma.
+Patchouli has a touch of woody, sweet and spicy notes to round-out the most prolific aromatics.

-On top of these scent notes, patchouli oil is also known for it’s long-lasting fixative properties.
-This makes patchouli a popular oil to use a base ingredient in products where aroma is important.
+On top of the scent notes, patchouli oil is also known for it’s long-lasting fixative properties.
+This makes patchouli a popular oil to use as a base note in products where aroma is important.